Updated 2020 Embryology!

-See them hatch here.
+See them hatch.
 Start watching the video at 3:15 to see the first chick and 4:31 for the second.

-A live feed has been set up to run through today (3.30.20) and can be viewed here.
+A live feed has been set up to run through today (3.30.20).
+The video is still available for viewing.

 Chicks are in the Brooder!